-The Daedalus Seven is a massive generation ship that I designed for Episode #34 of the weekly Hourlings Podcast Project, currently projected for a June 12th release date (we record episodes well in advance of their release dates).
+The Daedalus Seven is a massive generation ship that I designed for Episode #34 of the weekly Hourlings Podcast Project, released on June 12, 2021.
 The topic was “World-Building: Generation Ship,” primarily because my fellow podcaster, Jeffrey C. Jacobs, wanted to have an episode on world-building for spaceships.

 As the lead for the topic, I deliberately went larger than my fellow podcasters were expecting.
 I designed the generation ship, so-called because the journey to any nearby star via slower than light (STL) transportation will likely take multiple generations.
 Equally important, I defined the scenario that governed the ship’s long voyage.
 But I left much of the world-building unfinished, waiting for others to flesh out the details.
 For example, I didn’t detail the civilizations aboard the ship, or the likely flora and fauna of the various habitats.

 In short, this is a world-building exercise for a spaceship large enough to warrant some serious world-building effort.
 Part 1 (this entry) will discuss the general setting, the generation ship itself.
-Part 2 will detail the situation in which the Daedalus Seven finds itself after an extraordinarily long voyage.
-Specific world-building exercises will be detailed.
+Part 2 details the situation in which the Daedalus Seven finds itself after an extraordinarily long voyage, including specific world-building exercises.
 Part 3 will leverage the world-building to develop feasible plotlines.
 It will also provide some additional background on megastructures and useful references, including SF works that have prominently featured generation ships.

 Without further ado, let’s take a look at this generation ship.